Apollonie Sabatier

-Apollonie Sabatier (born Aglaé Joséphine Savatier; 8 April 1822 – 3 January 1890) was a French entertainer, artist's model and courtesan, who became a salon hostess and bohemian muse to many of the French artists of 1850s Paris.
+Apollonie Sabatier (born Aglaé Joséphine Savatier; 8 April 1822 – 3 January 1890) was a French singer, artist's model and courtesan, who became a salon hostess and bohemian muse to many of the French artists of 1850s Paris.

 Biography

 Aglaé Joséphine Savatier was born in Mézières.
 Her mother was Marguerite Martin who worked as a laundress for Count Louis Harmand d'Abancourt, Aglaé's biological father.
 The count arranged after Aglaé's birth that army sergeant André Savatier, who was stationed near the village, become her stepfather.
 Martin and Savatier were married in Paris on 27 October 1825.

 The family moved to Paris, where Aglaé started singing at the Opéra Garnier after school.
 She changed her name to Apollonie and became a painter's model and posed for the statue Femme piquée par un serpent (1847) by Auguste Clésinger which is currently on display at the Musée d'Orsay.
 This image caused a scandal at the Salon of 1847 and made sculptor and model famous.
 The piece was commissioned by Belgian tycoon Alfred Mosselman, who was Sabatier's lover.
 The brass snake was hastily added prior to exhibition.